credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/README.md

 * [iso-8583-packer](iso-8583-packer/README.md) - a simple utility for packing and unpacking ISO 8583 messages
 * [log-combiner-parent](log-combiner-parent/README.md) - allows to combine (merge) log files
 with different format of lines timestamps to a single file with lines sorted by timestamps
-* [plantuml-parent](plantuml/README.md) - contains utilities for generation of plantUML diagrams
+* [plantuml-parent](plantuml/README.md) - contains utilities for generating plantUML diagrams
 * [substitution-parent](substitution/README.md) - contains tools and libraries for replacing
 placeholders with a generated content
 * [credible-doc-generator](credible-doc-generator/README.md) - generates this documentation